Business Performance Partner, Livestock Improvement Corporation - Hamilton, New Zealand

 “The internship helped me to develop new networks and business relationships, and gave me more of an idea of the direction I want to take my career.”

-Aleena enjoyed her undergraduate degree so much that she has now gone on to do a Master of Management Studies in Accounting.
+Aleena enjoyed her undergraduate degree so much that she decided to continue with a Master of Management Studies in Accounting.